-Pour lire cette présentation en Français, , cliquer sur le drapeau français
+pour lire cette présentation en Français, cliquer↗️sur le drapeau français

-📚See below the presentation of cursus and work.
+📚See below the presentation of cursus and work⤵️

-Within Sciences Po she created the "Commission de Droit", department bringing together Law Professors, all of whom professors of private law and professors of public law.
-She created all the specialties in the Master de droit économique, including the specialty of Intellectual Property that she entrusted to Professor Michel Vivant.
+🏫Before her arrival, only one full law professor was in Sciences Po, integrated in the Commission de sciences politiques.
+She created the Commission de Droit, department bringing together Law Professors, all of whom professors of private law and professors of public law, to obtain an academic unity.
+She created all the specialties in the Master de droit économique, including the specialty of Intellectual Property.
 She founded and co-directed with Professor Horatia Muir-Watt the specialty of Global Law.

 💼Through all the disciplines on which she works and writes, both within the branches of law (procedure, civil and contract law, company law, financial law, competition law, public economic law, Economics, Philosophy and sociology, Art), Marie-Anne Frison-Roche aims to establish a coherent doctrine in both legal, economic and political dimensions, of the rules applicable to the regulated sectors, this logic making it possible to account for the new conception of the legal systems that is being put in place.
-Her conception of "Compliance Law" develops it beyong sectors and put human beings in the center of Economy.
+Her conception of "Compliance Law" develops it beyond sectors and put human beings in the center of Economy.

-💡Her doctrine of Regulation and of Compliance is based on the idea that Regulation exists either in relation to Competition or, and maybe more, in relation to Risk and to the consideration of Humans.
+💡Her doctrine of Regulation and Compliance is based on the idea that Regulation exists either in relation to Competition or, and more, in relation to Risk and to the consideration of Humans.
 When Regulation takes place in relation to Competition, it can be either to build up Competition or to keep it at a distance, for technical reasons or for political reasons.
 The tension is even stronger and more definitive between Competition and Regulation when it is related to Risk, which must be prevented or managed.
-It is characteristic of banking, finance and insurance, but we also find this concern in energy, health, transport, agricultural raw materials or personal data.
+It is characteristic of banking, finance and insurance, but we also find this concern in energy, health, transport, agricultural raw materials, or personal data.
 This first concern of the risk is penetrating in some companies, which carry the major risks by the new legal technique of Compliance.
-Whith Compliance, Regulation not only becomes stronger but also develops it specific logic beyong sectors.
+With Compliance, Regulation not only becomes stronger but also develops it specific logic beyond sectors.
 Moreover, Compliance Law put the protection of Humans as "monumental goals" decides by public bodies and internalized in private large companies.
 It's especially true in the digital.

 💡More than ever, and in a more general way, systems must give way to the conception of Law governed by its purposes, in particular the respect for the individual in the economic performance, which justifies not only Regulators, with technical powers in Ex Ante and Ex Post, etc., but also justifies limits to the powers, public and private, replacing the previous political and legal organization.
 This is not just an ethical dimension but a legal reconstruction.

 💡Through this triangle, a new system is set up.
-Marie-Anne Frison-Roche aims to make it accessible, through a Compliance and Regulation Law bilingual Dictionary, freely accessible on the Internet and social networks, access to this not only technical but also political knowledge being essential.
-Thus, in 2019, the French Government asked her a report on The contribution of Compliance Law to the Governance of the Internet (published in French and in English), since digital world can not be reduced to one sector.
+Marie-Anne Frison-Roche aims to make it accessible, through a 🔤Compliance and Regulation Law bilingual Dictionary, freely accessible on the Internet and social networks, access to this not only technical but also political knowledge being essential.
+Thus, in 2019, the French Government asked her a report on 📓The contribution of Compliance Law to the Governance of the Internet (published in French and in English), since digital world cannot be reduced to one sector.